-Practice being eagle-eyed on the delegate badges, even when it’s a moving target dangling from a lanyard; being quick on the uptake will reap rewards when you’re attempting to make friends.
+Practice being eagle-eyed on the delegate badges, even when it’s a moving target dangling from a lanyard; being quick on the uptake will reap the rewards when you’re attempting to make friends.

 4. Positioning & props

-Finding the ideal starting position opens up a world of possibilities, because sparks of inspiration for opening gambits come much easier if you’re stood somewhere with ready-made common ground.
+Finding the ideal starting position opens up a world of possibilities because sparks of inspiration for opening gambits come much easier if you’re stood somewhere with ready-made common ground.

-“If you’re manning an exhibition stand, it’s wise not stand right in front of it.
+“If you’re manning an exhibition stand, it’s wise not to stand right in front of it.
 Much better to park yourself close by, and keep a watchful eye out.
 That way, you don’t have the perennial problem of people shuffling past avoiding eye contact, trying their utmost not to get sold to.
 If you stand nearby, anyone lingering in front of your stand, you can bounce over and say hello.”

 5. People first, business maybe